Maciej Małkowski

 Maciej Małkowski (born 19 March 1985) is a Polish former professional footballer who played as a midfielder.
-He is currently the assistant coach of Zagłębie Sosnowiec II.
+He is currently the assistant coach of I liga club Podbeskidzie Bielsko-Biała.

 Club career

-In June 2011, he joined Zagłębie Lubin on a two-year contract.
+In June 2011, Małkowski joined Zagłębie Lubin on a two-year contract.

 International career

 Małkowski made his debut for the Poland national team in a 1–0 friendly win over Serbia on 14 December 2008.